 Nightly warm compresses helps to improve blood circulation and loosen the oil ducts thus preventing blockage.

-Find a clean washcloth and soak in very warm water (not hot!).
+Find a clean washcloth (we highly recommend using microfiber cloth for their absorbility) and soak in very warm water (not hot!).
 Apply the warm compress to your eyes.

 Re-soak the washcloth in the warm water again after it is cool.
 If the act of re-soaking is too troublesome, use an unshelled hard boiled egg instead.